 Every year 40,000 – 50,000 people visit the park!

-More than a million lights and growing every year!
+More than one million LED lights and growing every year!

 We strive to be as energy-conscious as possible by using only low-voltage LED lights.

-It takes over 4,400 volunteer hours to set up, work, and pack up the event.
+It takes more than 4,600 volunteer hours to set up, work, and pack up the event.